omabogun/Data-Analysis_Project-1/project-2_details.md

 ### CLEANING THE REACTIONS TABLE

 I also cleaned the reactions table by removing the columns that were not needed, checking for blank / null records and removing the blank / null records.
 There were some null records in the Reaction Type  column that were removed.
+I also renamed the column "Type" to "Reaction Type" in the reactions table.

 ![alt text](https://github.com/omabogun/Data-Analysis_Project-1/blob/main/images/project2_sql10.png "SQL Image")